Preparedness Notes for Friday — January 24, 2020

 JWR’s Recommendations of the Week:

 Here are JWR’s Recommendations of the Week for various media and tools of interest to SurvivalBlog readers.
 The focus is usually on emergency communications gear, bug out bag gear, books and movies–often with a tie-in to disaster preparedness, and links to “how to” self-sufficiency videos.
 There are also links to sources for both storage food and storage containers.
 You will also note an emphasis on history books and historical movies.
 As an Amazon Associate I earn from qualifying purchases.
-This week the focus is on winter greenhouse gardening and sprouting.
+This week, I’d like to emphasize the book Square Foot Gardening.
 (See the Books section.)
-Books: Reader Steve R. wrote to …
+Books: Reader “M” wrote me to …

 The Editors’ Quote of the Day: